EvanMorrison/Mario-Pest-Control/README.md

-$ Mario-JQuery-Pest-Control

-This is an extension of the Mario Pest Control project, this time using JQuery commands, CSS animations, Sound effects, and a "Light/Dark" mode button that toggles the appearance between a dark and light theme.
+# Mario Pest Control

+Website with animations and sound to gamify tracking Mario's "earnings" from eliminating various pests.

+The site is made responsive using Bootstrap, animated with CSS3 keyframes, and uses jQuery to capture user mouse and keyboard inputs,calculate real-time coin totals, and animate the buttons, baddies, and totals.

+A light/dark mode button is also included to toggle the overall color theme of the page.